Shore Choice for Private School & Day Camp in Monmouth County

 According to Director John Villapiano, a former professional football player and New Jersey State Assemblyman, more than 45,000 young people have spent summers at Seashore and three quarters of the staff were once campers themselves.

 The Villapiano family became involved in the business when Cittadino retired in 1974 and sold Seashore to the late Augustus (Gus) Villapiano, a 25-year employee, who moved the camp to its present headquarters at 345 Second Avenue (a block from the beach in Long Branch), and at parents’ request, expanded the program to include a school.

 Originally known as Gus and Dave’s Learning Center, The Seashore School opened in 1974 as a nursery with seven students.
-Today, it is the most progressive, affordable, award-winning private preschool-intermediate school in the area, offering an entire campus at 345 Second Avenue for three year olds who attend each year, another at 404 Broadway for pre-kindergartners and a third at 410 Broadway for full-day kindergarten through middle school – with science and computer labs, Promethean ActivBoards in all classes, art loft, theater, dance studio, gyms, playgrounds and indoor heated pools.
+Today, it is the most progressive, affordable, award-winning private preschool-intermediate school in the area, offering an entire campus at 345 Second Avenue for three year olds who attend each year, another at 404 Broadway for pre-kindergartners and a third at 410 Broadway for full-day kindergarten through eighth graders – with science and computer labs, Promethean ActivBoards in all classes, art loft, theater, dance studio, gyms, playgrounds and indoor heated pools.